anabrid/pyanalog/doc/installation.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you do not have a comfortable IDE, you might want to look into
-*Powershell* as well as the new
+`Microsoft Powershell <https://docs.microsoft.com/en-us/powershell/scripting/overview?view=powershell-7.2>`_ as well as the new
 `Windows Terminal <https://www.microsoft.com/de-de/p/windows-terminal/9n0dx20hk701#activetab=pivot:overviewtab>`_
 which can be obtained in the Microsoft store for free.

 While it is attractive to download the PyAnalog software as a ZIP file from Github, we
 recommend you instead to install a proper Git client, such as the comprehensible
-`Github Desktop <https://desktop.github.com>_` GUI.
+`Github Desktop <https://desktop.github.com>`_ GUI.
 This way it is as easy as a single click
 on *update* to obtain a more recent version of the PyAnalog code.

 .. note::